collective/mr.bob/docs/source/userguide.rst

 Collection of community managed templates
 -----------------------------------------

-You are encouraged to use `bobtemplates.something` Python egg namespace to write templates and contribute them to this list by making a `pull request <github.com/iElectric/mr.bob>`_.
+You are encouraged to use the `bobtemplates.something` Python egg namespace to write templates and contribute them to this list by making a `pull request <github.com/iElectric/mr.bob>`_.

 - `bobtemplates.ielectric <https://github.com/iElectric/bobtemplates.ielectric>`_